MikroTik WebProxy Log Analyzer Configuration

 - You can also see various pie chart from the Reports menu.

-WebProxy Log Analyzer installation and configuration is now complete.
+WebProxy Log Analyzer installation and configuration has been completed.
 Now you can see your users browsing information with this log analyzer software so easily and can track your user activity.

 MikroTik Router WebProxy Log Analyzer configuration has been explained step by step in this article.
-I hope, you are now able to configure such a Log server so easily.
-If you face any problem to configure this server, please contact with from Contact page.
-I’ll try my best to stay with you.
+I hope, you are now able to configure a WebProxy Log server so easily.
+If you face any problem to configure MikroTik WebProxy Log server, please discuss in comment or contact with from Contact page.
+I will try my best to stay with you.